Products

 When to See a Medical Professional for Jaw Pain

-Talk to a dentist or healthcare provider if your jaw pain doesn’t go away after a few days, or if you experience:
+Talk to a dentist or healthcare provider if your jaw pain and swelling don’t go away after a few days, but especially if you experience the following:

 • Worsening pain